SOUNDWICH DIY

 Note: Take this time to go back over every solder connection point as they’re very easy to miss!
 See photo below for example of me missing two points on the top left switch.

-There are two techniques to install the piezo.
-The first is to center the Piezo disk and place a small amount of blue tape to one side while soldering the first of three locations.
-The second being to solder af blob next to one of mounting holes.
-Now while heating the solder slide the piezo into place in the center of the large circle.
+Then, install the Piezo.
+Center the Piezo disk and place a small amount of blue tape to one side while soldering the first of three locations.
 Take Caution!
-Do not use your fingers to move it into place because the metal of the Piezo will become extremely hot very quickly.
+Do not use your fingers to move the Piezo into place because the metal of the Piezo will become extremely hot very quickly.
 See below for what NOT to do.
 Consider using a small piece of cardboard or your tweezers to scoot the disk into place taking care to keep the disk flat against the PCB for as much contact as possible.

 Nope.

-Repeat the same steps for the top PCB.
+Repeat the same Piezo-soldering steps for the top PCB.

 Snip/remove the black ground wire from the bottom Piezo.
 You won’t need it.

-Place the two finished PCBs side by side like this to make the next steps easier.
+Place the two finished PCBs side by side like this.

 Solder the bottom Piezo’s red wire to the long rectangular pad.

-Solder the top piezo’s red wire to the same pad as well. *You may need tape down the bottom red wire before soldering the top red wire to keep it from moving during soldering.
+Solder the top Piezo’s red wire to the same pad as well. *You may need to tape down the bottom red wire before soldering the top red wire to keep it from moving during soldering.

 Solder the black wire between both Piezos.